How to Paint Your Bathroom Yourself: A Step-by-Step Guide

 Cutting in means painting the edges and corners of a surface using anything but a roller.

 Brush On: Dip a good angled brush into the paint.
-Paint around the edges of walls, corners, along ceilings, and near trim and fixtures.
+Paint around the edges of walls, corners, ceilings, and near trim and fixtures.

 Straight Lines: Work slowly to maintain straight lines and prevent drips.
 Feather the edges to blend with the roller application.